 The Tyler Prize for Environmental Achievement is one of the first international premier awards for environmental science, environmental health, and energy.
 Simon Levin received the prize "for his research revealing the complexity of, and relationships between, species and ecosystems.
 His work has been fundamental in the crafting of environmental policies and advancing the study of complex ecosystems – the myriad relationships and interactions in nature."
 More details can be found on the Tyler Prize for Environmental Achievement website.

-- Encourage and promote the development of young researchers.
+Encourage and promote the development of young researchers.

-- Offer young researchers the opportunity to further their careers by gaining hands-on professional research experience in a highly international scientific environment.
+Offer young researchers the opportunity to further their careers by gaining hands-on professional research experience in a highly international scientific environment.

-- Enrich IIASA’s intellectual environment and help achieve research program goals.
+Enrich IIASA’s intellectual environment and help achieve research program goals.

-- Successful candidates are expected to conduct their own research within one of IIASA's research programs or special projects on topics related to IIASA's agenda.
+Successful candidates are expected to conduct their own research within one of IIASA's research programs or special projects on topics related to IIASA's agenda.

-Each summer, the International Institute for Applied Systems Analysis (IIASA), located in Schloss Laxenburg near Vienna, Austria, hosts a selected group of graduate students, primarily doctoral, from around the world in its Young Scientists Summer Program (YSSP).
-These students work closely with IIASA’s senior scientists on projects related both to their thesis research and one or more IIASA research programs.
-Application details can be found on IIASA’s website.
+IIASA Young Scientists Summer Program (YSSP) Each summer, the International Institute for Applied Systems Analysis (IIASA), located in Schloss Laxenburg near Vienna, Austria, hosts a selected group of graduate students, primarily doctoral, from around the world in its Young Scientists Summer Program (YSSP).
+Participants are able to develop and expand their research topics and partake in a worldwide network of specialists with broad interdisciplinary and cross-cultural perspectives.
+Since the program’s conception in 1977, more than 1400 participants from over 70 countries have collaborated with IIASA researchers and engaged in scientific research of regional and global importance.
+More details can be found on IIASA’s website.